pineboat/pineboat.github.io/content/post/javascript_promise_fix_callback_async_await_future_error_handle.md

 3. jQuery to call `success` when it likes the result
 4. jQuery to call `error` when it is not so happy

 That's what **inversion of control**.
 You gave control to jQuery for a long time.
 That's not jQuery's fault (or any other library's fault).
-That just happens to be one of the best ajax solutions we ever had.
+That seems to be one of the best ajax solutions we ever had.

 Now, ask yourself these questions.
 * What happens when jQuery does not get a response?